hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 what our training data provides as the known truth.
 Thus, this loss function goes up if the classifier is doing a poor job and goes down if it's doing great.
-And the goal of the learning process is determine parameters that give us the best (lowest) loss.
+And the goal of the learning process is determine parameters that give us the best (i.e. lowest) loss.

 {{< figure src="/images/projects/placeholder.svg" title="TODO: An image classifier showing the score function and the loss function" >}}